 Anti-bullying

 Bullying can happen to anyone at any age.
 If you’re being bullied or know someone who is, there are people in school who can help.
-You can speak to Miss Taylor who is our Anti-bullying leader or any other trusted adult in school.
+You can speak to Mrs Mckeown who is our Anti-bullying leader or any other trusted adult in school.
 However you can also share your worries with a playground buddy or record your concern in the worry monster in your classroom.

 For help and advice about bullying and staying safe online you can contact the following: